 Compost can be applied yearly as mulch or worked into your soil prior to planting without causing excess nutrient buildup.
 This healthy soil amendment also supplies phosphorus, potassium and micronutrients that cucumbers need.
 Compost mulch also helps keep down competition from weeds, so cucumbers get soil nutrients.

 You can make your own compost or buy commercially bagged compost or bulk compost at most garden centers and nurseries.
 Work the compost into the soil a month prior to planting.

 Growing Cucumbers in Containers

-Feed container grown cucumbers by mixing compost with your potting soil.
+Fertilize container grown cucumbers by mixing compost with your potting soil.
 You can also add a timed-released, low-nitrogen, high-potassium pelleted fertilizer with a N-P-K ratio similar to 2-3-6.
-Apply 1 tablespoon per pot at planting, and again when you see the first true leaves on your cucumbers.
+Apply 1 tablespoon per pot at planting, or according to label directions if they differ from this rate, and again when you see the first true leaves on your cucumbers.
 For large containers over 12 inches in diameter or multiple plants in one pot, increase the amount accordingly.

 After cucumbers show true leaves, apply water-soluble, low-nitrogen, high-potassium fertilizer weekly.
-Apply weekly fertilizers at half strength, mixing 1/2 tablespoon of fertilizer with 1 gallon of water.
+Apply weekly fertilizers at half strength, mixing 1/2 tablespoon of fertilizer with 1 gallon of water, or according to specific label directions.
 Always wear gloves and protective eyewear when working with fertilizers.